PostHog/posthog.com/contents/blog/how-to-treat-your-pricing-like-a-product.md

 ---
 date: 2023-04-19
-title: How to treat your pricing like a product (and why it matters)
+title: How to treat your pricing like a product (and how we do it)
 rootPage: /blog
 sidebar: Blog
 showTitle: true